HPK1101/ISP-Tuning-Public/README.md

-is skipped in this pipeline due to the lack of calibration data (flat-field gain maps).
+Thus step is skipped in this pipeline due to the lack of calibration data (flat-field gain maps).
 In production systems, LSC compensates for luminance and chroma vignetting caused by lens and sensor imperfections.

-If LSC data becomes available, it can be implemented using:
+Having the LSC data, it can be implemented using:

 $$
 \text{Corrected}(x, y) = \min\left(\text{Raw}(x, y) \cdot \text{Gain}(x, y),\; \text{WhiteLevel} \right)